-Social protection expenditure to Gdp in 2014 was 30.0 percent, a growth of more than one percentage point during the last decade.
-The available expenditure on social services also for 2015, was 49.0 percent for the old age function and 23.4 percent for disease/health care.
+Social protection expenditure to Gdp in 2017 was 29.3%.
+The trend between 2014 and 2017 showed a decrease of slightly more than half a percentage point.
+The available expenditure on social services was 48.7% for the old age function and 23.1% for the disease, health function.

-Expenditure on social services supplied by social security funds (19.3 percent of Gdp; 5,154 Euros per capita) was only partially met by social contribution (14.1 percent of Gdp) as evidenced by the index of social security coverage, which was below 100 and has progressively decreased between 2009 and 2013, and just slightly increased during 2014.
+Expenditure on social services (18.8% to Gdp; 5,251 euros per capita) was only partially met by social contribution (14.2% of Gdp) as evidenced by the index of social security coverage, which was below 100.
+However this indicator recorded an increase to 2015 passing from 73.0% to 75.1%.

 The incidence of pensions over Gdp slightly decreased in 2016 to the previous year, therefore the declining trend observed in 2015 was confirmed.